Farm chemical importers vow to sue govt over ban

 There are now 30,000 tonnes of three-banned chemicals in stock.

-"We are clueless about how to return them to the manufacturers in time," he told the media.
+"We don't know how to return them to the manufacturers in time," he told media.

 "The food production sector will also be affected as they can no longer import the grain from countries which still use the three chemicals," added Mr Wirawut.